Aidan4478D/ECE491/Experimentation_With_PyTorch/HuggingFace/chapter2.md

 - Model head takes the high-dimensional vector of hidden states as input and projects them onto a different dimension
 - Usually composed of one or a few linear layers
 - Output of the Transformer model is sent directly to the model head to be processed

+- Converts the transformer predictions to a task-specific output

 - Embeddings layer converts each input ID in the tokenized input into a vector that represents the associated token
 - Subsequent layers manipulate those vectors using the attention mechanism to produce the final representation of the sentences